-A few historians of interactive fiction think that Meretzky's first job, packing nuts and bolts for his father's hardware business, was the formative moment of his writing career.
-A few other people think that there's absolutely no connection.
-Most people don't think about it at all.
+Historians of interactive fiction point to Meretzky's first job, packing nuts and bolts for his father's hardware business, as the formative moment of his writing career.
+Most others think that there's absolutely no connection. and that all historians of interactive fiction are fruitcakes.

-Meretzky arrived at the Massachusetts

-Institute of Technology in September of

-1975 to pursue a career in architecture.

-MIT's Department of Architecture

-convinced Meretzky that he should pursue

-a career in Construction Management.

-Following his unexpected graduation,

-several construction firms convinced

-Meretzky that he should pursue a career as

-a game tester for Infocom.
-Finally, by

-1982, Marc Blank had convinced Meretzky

-that he should pursue a career as an author

-of interactive fiction ("implementor" in

-Infocom lingo).
+Meretzky arrived at the Massachusetts Institute of Technology in September of 1975 to pursue a career in architecture.
+MIT's Department of Architecture convinced Meretzky that he should pursue a career in Construction Management.
+Following his unexpected graduation, several construction firms convinced Meretzky that he should pursue a career as a game tester for Infocom.
+Finally, by 1982, Marc Blank had convinced Meretzky that he should pursue a career as an author of interactive fiction ("implementor" in Infocom lingo).